Hyde Street Studios: Historical significance

-Wally Heider Studios era, 1969–1980
+Wally Heider Studios (1969–1980)

-The 1931 building situated at 245 Hyde Street, which had formerly been used by 20th Century Fox for offices, film screening rooms and storage.
+The 1931 building situated at 245 Hyde Street was formerly used by 20th Century Fox for offices, film screening rooms and storage.

 It was right across the street from the Blackhawk nightclub, where a series of Miles Davis's live sessions in the mid '60s, were recorded by Heider.

 It began life as a recording studio in 1969 when Wally Heider, who already operated an independent recording studio in Los Angeles, decided to expand his business to San Francisco, reportedly at least in part in order to continue working with Crosby, Stills and Nash who were relocating there.

 The San Francisco Bay Area's first high-tech studio, one capable of competing with Los Angeles and New York studios in drawing independent recording artists, Wally Heider Studios initially consisted of one room (now Studio C) designed by Dave Mancini.
 Crucially, it offered artists complete freedom that they could not find when recording at studios controlled by record labels.

 During Heider's tenancy many landmark albums of the psychedelic rock era were recorded at his facility.
 Bands native to or based in the Bay Area such as Jefferson Airplane, Creedence Clearwater Revival, and the Grateful Dead recorded numerous albums at the facility, defining what became known as the San Francisco Sound.

-Wally Heider Studios became well established enough to draw major national recording acts like Eric Burdon, The Birds, David Crosby, Hot Tuna, Van Morrison, Graham Nash, Boz Scaggs, The Steve Miller Band, and T-Rex.
+Wally Heider Studios became well established enough to draw major national recording acts like Eric Burdon, The Byrds, David Crosby, Hot Tuna, Van Morrison, Graham Nash, Boz Scaggs, The Steve Miller Band, and T-Rex.

 In addition to legendary engineers like Stephen Barncard having worked there, Wally Heider Studios is also notable for having had some of the first female engineers in the industry, including Suzy Foot, who worked on major albums by Patti LaBelle and Herbie Hancock and Amigos by Carlos Santana; Marnie Moore, one of Foot's former students at the Family Light School of Music; and Ann Fry who was with Wally Heider Studios until it closed and then moved on to the Record Plant in Sausalito.
 Foot later returned to assume the position of Studio Manager at Hyde Street Studios for a time and was instrumental in securing the Neve console installed in Studio A.

 In April 2012 the Uptown Tenderloin Museum placed a plaque in the sidewalk in front of 245 Hyde Street recognizing it as the site of the former Wally Heider Studios.